 The centre links with 14 regional women's centres in Northern Ireland through a close working relationship with Women's Support Network (WSN) the umbrella group for Women's Centres NI, who represent our views on the Department for Communities sponsored 'Women's Regional Consortium' which provides a one stop shop information and policy service for women in disadvantaged communities across NI.
 KWC also co-operates with other regional, national and European partners.
 KWC are keen to form collaborative and partnership approaches to service delivery to share services and support to deliver value for money and maximise any funding the centre is awarded.

 We welcome and encourage any woman to contact us or call into the centre and speak to one of our staff about how we could assist you.
-Opening hours to the public are 9.00am - 4pm Monday to Thursday and 2pm on Fridays.
+Opening hours to the public are 9.00am - 4pm Monday to Thursday and 2pm on Fridays, but the phones are manned from 8.15 a.m.
 We are closed public holidays and for staff training on occasion.